p2ppsr/byte-shop/README.md

 ## Spinning Up

-Clone the repo with Docker installed, then run `docker compose up`
+Clone the repo with Docker installed.

+Generate a `SERVER_PRIVATE_KEY` (64 random hex digits, 256-bits) and put it into the `docker-compose.yml` file.
+This is the key that will receive Bitcoin when your server sells its random bytes.

+Run `docker compose up`
 - Your API will run on port **3001**
 - Your database will be available on port **3002**
   - Username: `root`
   - Password: `test`
   - Database: `bytes`
 - A web SQL database viewer (PHPMyAdmin) is on port **3003**

+To interact with this API, spin up a copy of the [Byte Shop UI](https://github.com/p2ppsr/byte-shop-ui) in parallel with this system.

 ## Deploying